pyueh-osi/Edgecmd-Docs/V1/EdgeCmd utility/Configure adapter.md

 ### Import facet specific configuration

-Complete the following to import a facet specific configuration file for a component:
+Complete the following procedure to import a facet specific configuration file for a component:

 1. Open command line.
 2. Type the following in the command line, replacing `<componentId>` with the ID of the component, `<facetName>` with the name of the facet, and `<PathToJsonFile>` with the path to the file.
 Then press Enter.